arunpn/mortar-pagerank/README.md

+# TODO

+- Add Patent Citation Graph example (will be referenced in blog post)
+- Rename this repo "mortar-pagerank"

 # Welcome to Mortar!

 Mortar is a platform-as-a-service for Hadoop.
 With Mortar, you can run jobs on Hadoop using Apache Pig and Python without any special training.
 You create your project using the Mortar Development Framework, deploy code using the Git revision control system, and Mortar does the rest.

 # Getting Started

-This Mortar project calculates pageranks for Twitter users.
-To run this example:
+This Mortar project is a general framework for calculating PageRanks for any directed graph.
+An example script `twitter-pagerank` runs PageRank on a graph of Twitter follower relationships to find the most influential Twitter users.
+Alternatively, you can configure the template script `my-pagerank` to run PageRank on your own data (see the last section of this README).
+Either way, to get started:

 1. [Signup for a Mortar account](https://app.mortardata.com/signup)
 1. [Install the Mortar Development Framework](http://help.mortardata.com/#!/install_mortar_development_framework)
 1. Clone this repository to your computer and register it as a project with Mortar:

-        git clone git@github.com:mortardata/twitter-pagerank.git
+        git clone git@github.com:mortardata/mortar-pagerank.git
-        cd twitter-pagerank
+        cd mortar-pagerank
-        mortar register twitter-pagerank
+        mortar register mortar-pagerank

-Once everything is set up you can run this example by doing:
+Once everything is set up you can run the Twitter example script by doing:

-        mortar run pagerank --clustersize 5
+        mortar run twitter-pagerank --clustersize 5

 By default this script will run on the 100K twitter users with the most followers and finish in a little over an hour using a 5 node cluster.